canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 ```

-To update Go to the latest version, pull the latest changes into the repository and rebuild the binary.
+3. Optional: To update Go to the latest version, `git pull` the latest changes and rebuild the binary with the `all.bash` script.

 ## Editing and debugging